 For more information on content, application, financial support:

 Sustainability and Corporate Responsibility (SaC)

 Sustainability, corporate responsibility, and business ethics are increasingly important in IB and require both deep knowledge and well-developed competence.
 This is also exemplified by the United Nations’ Sustainable Development Goals.
-The IB Track – Sustainability and Corporate Responsibility puts a special focus on these themes and combines in a unique way IB expertise with proficiency in SaC.
-It offers the opportunity for students with an interest in sustainability, corporate responsibility, and/or business ethics to focus their advanced seminars 3, 4, and 5 particularly on these and related themes.
-Students achieve in-depth perspectives, insights, and knowledge relevant at the intersection of IB and aspects related to SaC, and in this way have an opportunity to develop the skill-sets and competencies necessary to succeed.
+The IB Track – Sustainability and Corporate Responsibility (SaC) aims at acknowledging students with a special interest in these themes and motivates them to combine in a unique way IB expertise with proficiency in SaC.
+Therefore, students who have completed the SaC track have insights and knowledge relevant at the intersection of IB and SaC.
+They are able to assume in-depth perspectives on SaC-related issues and have developed the corresponding skill-set and competencies necessary to succeed in an international environment.

 The entire specialization International Business is taught exclusively in English.
 Several opportunities for credit transfer, in particular for the advanced seminars, are offered.
 It is recommended though to check any specific credit-transfer opportunities following the respective procedure as recommend on the institute's homepage.